Germany explosion: Police and firefighters hurt in blast at high-rise block

 - Published

-Three police officers and several firefighters have been injured in an explosion in the western German town of Ratingen, police say.
+Police officers and firefighters have been injured, some seriously, in an explosion in the western German town of Ratingen, police say.

-Officers had responded to reports of a fire in a flat in which a person was believed to be in a vulnerable state, a spokesperson told the BBC.
+Officers had responded to reports of a fire in a flat in which a person was believed to be in a vulnerable state.

-Local media quoted security sources as saying that a targeted attack could not be ruled out.

-Police said it was unclear what had caused the blast, which happened in a high-rise apartment block.
+Once inside, they found a fire in one of the rooms and a man then used a device to set off an explosion, the regional interior minister said.

-A large-scale police operation was under way in Ratingen, which is just north-east of Düsseldorf, police in the federal state of North Rhine-Westphalia said.
+A major police operation was under way in the town north-east of Düsseldorf

-About 10 people had been injured in total, with some in a life-threatening condition, local reports said.
+Herbert Reul, North Rhine-Westphalia's interior minister, told officials that 10 firefighters and two police officers were injured.

+German media quoted a police spokesperson as saying eight people were in a life-threatening condition.

 Journalists at the scene reported seeing police snipers take up positions on the roofs of neighbouring blocks.

+Footage showed smoke coming from the high-rise apartment block as several loud bangs were heard.
+Police said it was unclear what had caused the first blast.

+Security sources told local media a targeted attack could not be ruled out.

-German media quoted Herbert Reul, North Rhine-Westphalia's interior minister, as telling a federal state committee that police were called to the apartment after a residents organisation expressed concern that a resident's letterbox was overflowing.
+Mr Reul said police had been called to the apartment after a residents' organisation expressed concern that someone's letterbox was overflowing.

+Police then called firefighters to help gain entry to the apartment, where a woman and her son were said to be living.